-- (d) Jurisdiction notes: - Vic: Landscape fires data include incidents from the Department of Sustainability and Environment from 2004-05 onwards.
+Vic: Landscape fires data include incidents from the Department of Environment Land Water & Planning, or its predecessors, from 2004-05 onwards.
 Some degree of duplicate counting may be present across Country Fire Authority and Department of Sustainability and Environment figures.